MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 - Consider setting an `Allowed virtual machine SKU` policy to limit the sizes that can be used.

-All built-in policy definitions related to Azure Virtual Machines are listed in [Built-in policies - Compute](/azure/governance/policy/samples/built-in-policies##compute).
+All built-in policy definitions related to Azure Virtual Machines are listed in [Azure Policy built-in definitions for Azure Virtual Machines](../../../../../azure-docs-pr/articles/virtual-machines/policy-reference.md).

 ## Operational excellence